Teachfloor

 Go deeper on peer learning.

-From peer-driven workplace learning to rubric design — the resources L&D, capability teams, and higher-ed instructors use to ship peer learning programs that actually develop skill.
+From peer-driven workplace learning to rubric design, the resources training teams, capability teams, and higher-ed instructors use to ship peer learning programs that actually develop skill.

 Get started